mhinz/vim-rfc/README.md

 existing RFC documents (~12M).
 That XML file is parsed and all RFC and STD entries get cached in `~/.vim-rfc.txt`.

-The second time this plugin is used, the cachefile will be used right away and downloading the ~8 MiB index file will be omitted.
+The second time this plugin is used, the cachefile will be used right away.

 If you select an entry, it gets downloaded and immediately put into a new buffer.
-There is no temporary file used on the drive.
+There is no temporary file created on the drive.

 ## Author and Feedback